b-venter/miWallboard/README.md

 `"apiPassword":` Also as per the password you created for said user.
 `"activeQ":` If you have multiple queues, the wallboard will retrieve them in a list - starting with 0.
 Leave as is to start with.
 Once the wallboard is connected and running, you will be able to see a list of each queue and its associated position.
 `"wallBanner":` Change at will.
+`"answeredAsPercent":` Set to `true` (no  quotes "") if you want answered statistics to be displayed as a percentage value normally.
+By default it is set to false.
+Can be toggled in the app, but this will return to default on a reload/refresh.
+`"abandonedAsPercent":` Set to `true` (no  quotes "") if you want abandoned statistics to be displayed as a percentage value normally.
+By default it is set to false.
+Can be toggled in the app, but this will return to default on a reload/refresh.

 ## 3 - Hosting with IIS
 [Reference link](https://devblogs.microsoft.com/premier-developer/tips-for-running-an-angular-app-in-iis/)